nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 effort to try and listen to the advice of others—on the grounds that many of these people have done this stuff before, so they might be worth listening to.

-In general, this is fine—but you really have to take what everyone says with a pinch of salt.
-In particular, I think a lot of the advice that's dished out—the received wisdom—is either now out of date, or simply never would have been applicable to our target sector.
+In general, this is fine, but you really have to take what everyone says with a pinch of salt.
+In particular, I think a lot of the advice that's dished out, the received wisdom, is either now out of date or simply never would have been applicable to our target sector.

 The basic template advice is generally along the lines of: